punkave/sanitize-html/README.md

 ### Allowed CSS Styles

 If you wish to allow specific CSS _styles_ on a particular element, you can do that with the `allowedStyles` option.
 Simply declare your desired attributes as regular expression options within an array for the given attribute.
-Specific elements will inherit whitelisted attributes from the global (`*`) attribute.
+Specific elements will inherit allowlisted attributes from the global (`*`) attribute.
 Any other CSS classes are discarded.

 **You must also use `allowedAttributes`** to activate the `style` attribute for the relevant elements.
 Otherwise this feature will never come into play.